 This is an introduction to quantum mechanics and the language of the Dirac vectors, on which modern treatments are based.
 The course begins with an introduction to Dirac vectors and transformations based on the requirements of what experiment tells us.
 Familiarity will develop as we encounter momentum, angular momentum, and atoms.
 The course ends with a treatment of atoms and spectra.
+Prerequisite: Modern Physics (PHY301) concurrent or completed

-ANALYTICAL MECHANICS
+PHY409 ANALYTICAL MECHANICS 3 CREDITS